serenity-js/serenity-js/documentation/website/src/handbook/why-serenityjs.md

 As the applications we develop become even more sophisticated and business-critical, the priorities for test automation systems change as well.
-The responsibility of automated tests is no longer limited to simple, functional verification of the system, but rather, they are often expected to capture the business language and intent behind its various features, act as its living documentation, and a communication medium between the various stakeholders.
+The responsibility of automated tests is no longer limited to simple, functional verification of the system.
+Instead, the tests are often expected to capture the business language and intent behind the system's various features, act as its living documentation, and a communication medium between the various stakeholders.

 Furthermore, the advent of [shift-left testing](https://en.wikipedia.org/wiki/Shift-left_testing) has also changed who is responsible for writing and maintaining the tests.
-What historically used to be the job of a single person now became a responsibility of the entire team.
+What historically used to be the job of a single person now became a responsibility of the entire delivery team.
 This means that even though the quality of the automated tests themselves might not have been the primary concern in the past, they're now a first-class citizens in any mission-critical codebase and need to be designed with the same amount of scrutiny as production code.